klustria/oci-devops-helidon-example/README.md

    git push
    ```
 5. Wait until the DevOps lifecycle is completed by monitoring the build and deployment pipeline logs.
-6. Test by using curl and check that a new `hello.txt` object has been added in the bucket.
+6. If a compute instance was configured as the deployment target, i.e. `deployment_target` is set to `INSTANCE` or `ALL`, test it by using curl and check that a new `hello.txt` object has been added in the bucket.
 Validate that the size of the object is the same as the size of the greeting word.
 For example, if the greeting  word is `Hello`, then the size should be 5.
 If the greeting word is `Hola`, then the size should be 4.
    1. Set up the deployment node public ip as an environment variable:
       ```shell
       export ENDPOINT_IP=$(~/oci-devops-helidon-example/main/get.sh ENDPOINT_IP)